 You can do this repeatedly, but don’t go longer than 3 – 4 focus sprints at a time without taking a break of at least 15 – 30 minutes, and deliberately allow your mind and body to shift gears a bit to prevent focus fatigue.

 It feels good to get things done and often, once we get rolling, the “want to” of motivation shows up and helps us.

-Try using this technique to keep meetings
+Try using this technique to keep meetings concise and

-and for team brainstorming sessions
+productive, and for team brainstorming sessions.

 Have you come up with other strategies?

 In the comments below, share what’s been effective for you.